MariaTsantaki/FASMA-synthesis/README.md

 # Contributing

 FASMA needs input to improve.
-Users are welcome to ask questions, propose a new features, or report a bugs either by opening an issue on GitHub or contact here: maria.tsantaki@inaf.it
+Users are welcome to ask questions, propose a new features, or report a bugs either by opening an issue on GitHub (preferably) or contact here: maria.tsantaki@inaf.it

 # AUTHORS